thenbrent/paypal-digital-goods/README.md

 Load `index.php` in your browser.

-### Minimum Required Example
+### Minimum Requirements

-The minimum requirements for creating an instance of the class is your PayPal API Credentials and
+The minimum requirement for creating an instance of the class is to pass it your PayPal API Credentials and the return & cancel URLs.

 ```php
 $credentials = array(